North–South differences in the Korean language: Vowels

-The following differences are recognised in the vowels.
+Some South Korean linguists argue that the vowel system in the North Korean standard is based on the Pyongyang dialect.
 The vowel ㅓ /ʌ/ is not as rounded in the Seoul dialect as it is in the Pyongyang dialect.
 If expressed in IPA, it would be [ʌ̹] or [ɔ̜] for the one in Seoul dialect and [ɔ] for the one in Pyongyang dialect.
 Due to this roundedness, speakers of the Seoul dialect would find that ㅓ as pronounced by speakers of the Pyongyang dialect sounds close to the vowel ㅗ /o/.
 Additionally, the difference between the vowels ㅐ /ɛ/ and ㅔ /e/ is slowly diminishing amongst the younger speakers of the Seoul dialect.
 It is not well known if this is also happening with the Pyongyang dialect.

+However, other South Korean linguists have argued that North Korean linguistic texts suggest that the vowel system and articulation positions of the North Korean standard language were completely consistent with those of the South.
+In particular, the rules stipulated 10 monophthongs, just like the old Seoul dialect.